-Active in Nigeria during the Biafran war (1966-70), the -ICRC established a delegation in Lagos in 1988, relocating to Abuja in 2003.
-It seeks to protect people affected by violence and to boost the Nigerian Red Cross Society's capacity to respond to emergencies, particularly in the Niger Delta and the north of the country.
+Active in Nigeria during the Biafran war (1966-70), the ICRC established a delegation in Lagos in 1988, relocating to Abuja in 2003.
+It seeks to protect and assist violence-affected people, working with and helping boost the capacities of the Nigerian Red Cross Society to respond to emergencies, particularly in the Niger Delta and the centre and north of the country.
 It supports the National Society's tracing and IHL promotion activities.
-Working with the authorities, the armed forces, the police, civil society and the Economic Community of West African States, the ICRC promotes awareness of IHL and its implementation at national level.
+Working with the authorities, the armed forces/police, civil society and the Economic Community of West African States, the ICRC promotes awareness of IHL and its implementation at national level.